flatpak/flatpak-docs/docs/conventions.rst

 ```````````````

 As described in :doc:`using-flatpak`, Flatpak requires each
-application to have a unique identifier, which has a three-part
+application to have a unique identifier, which has a
 form such as ``org.gnome.Dictionary``.
+The format is in reverse-DNS style
+so the first section is a domain controlled by the project and the trailing
-As will be seen below and
+section represents the specific project.
+As will be seen below and in future sections,
-in future sections, this ID is expected to be used in a number of
+this ID is expected to be used in a number of places.
-places.
-Developers should follow the standard `D-Bus naming conventions
+Developers must follow the standard `D-Bus naming conventions
 <https://dbus.freedesktop.org/doc/dbus-specification.html#message-protocol-names>`_
 when creating their own IDs.
 This format is
 already recommended by the `Desktop File specification